MyunghoBae/codebase-mcp-server/CONTRIBUTING.md

 ### License

-By contributing to xAPI MCP Server, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to Codebase MCP Server, you agree that your contributions will be licensed under the project's MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Questions?

 Need help?
-Open an issue in our [GitHub repository](https://github.com/yourusername/xapi-mcp-server/issues)
+Open an issue in our [GitHub repository](https://github.com/yourusername/codebase-mcp-server/issues)